-In the gaming industry, one of the key benefits of blockchain technology is that it offers game players an ability to own their digital properties.
+In the gaming industry, one of the key benefits of blockchain technology is that it offers game players the ability to own their digital properties.

 In addition to this, no overarching entity engages in the application of smart contracts.
-This means that no one can modify the public address where the in-game properties are kept, which further suggests that no one can illegally change the ownership of those properties.
+It means that no one can modify a public address that has in-game properties.
+It also suggests that no one can illegally change the ownership of those properties.
 They remain the property of the player of the game to which they belong.

 Last but not least, blockchain technology integrates into the gaming industry the potential of smart contracts, which offers greater ways to build requirements for 'IF-THEN-ELSE'.
 And in this manner, discover new ways to generate and boost higher sales for rare digital collectibles.
 CryptoKitties, the marketplace where smart contracts end in the breeding of rare kittens and attract a higher sum of cash, is a prime example.

-By incorporating a tint of interoperability to the process, blockchain technology is another way to improve the emerging gaming sector.
-Let this be clarified in-depth to me.
+By incorporating interoperability into the process, blockchain technology is another way to improve the emerging gaming sector.

-Cryptocurrency traders and investors historically rely on a shared address that can be used in the blockchain community to enable cross-platform transactions.
+Cryptocurrency traders and investors historically rely on an address shared and used in the blockchain community to enable cross-platform transactions.
 Similarly, if a developer creates an application, game players will imagine accessing the next gameplay stage with a specific email address.
 Because of this, a player playing an online game, for example, will use the same public address to deal with multiple games.

 Collaboration is another game sector where blockchain will prove to be a highly successful weapon.